Reward-rational (implicit) choice: A unifying formalism for reward learning: Prior work from the perspective of the formalism

 \textbf{Demonstrations.} In demonstrations, the human is asked to demonstrate the optimal behavior.
 Reward learning from demonstrations is often called \emph{inverse reinforcement learning} (IRL) and is one of the most established types of feedback for reward learning \citep{ng2000algorithms,abbeel2004apprenticeship,ziebart2008maximum}.
-Since the work of Bayesian IRL \citep{ramachandran2007bayesian} and maximum entropy IRL \citep{ziebart2008maximum}, Boltzmann-rational policies have become a common way to model the human \citep{bloem2014infinite,finn2016guided,ho2016generative}.
 Unlike in comparisons, in demonstrations, the human is not explicitly given a set of choices.
 However, we assume that the human is \emph{implicitly} optimizing over all possible trajectories (Fig. \ref{fig:TableFig} (1st row, 2nd column) shows these choices in gray).
 Thus, demonstrations are a reward-rational choice in which the set of choices $\choices$ is (implicitly) the set of trajectories $\trajs$.
 Again, the grounding $\map$ is the identity.
 In \figref{fig:TableFig}, fewer rewards are consistent with a demonstration than with a comparison.
+Early work used the constraint formulation with various losses to penalize violations \citep{ng2000algorithms,ratliff2006maximum}.
+Bayesian IRL \citep{ramachandran2007bayesian} exactly instantiates the formalism using the Boltzmann distribution by doing a full belief update as in Equation \ref{eq:bayesianupdate}.
+Later work computes the MLE instead \citep{ziebart2008maximum, bloem2014infinite, ho2016generative} and approximates the partition function (the denominator) by a quadratic approximation about the demonstration \citep{levine2012continuous}, a Laplace approximation \citep{dragan2012formalizing}, or importance sampling \citep{finn2016guided}.